atomjack/plugapi/README.md

 A generic API for creating Plug.dj bots

+### Deprecated

+I will no longer be developing this fork of plugapi, due to the continued updates Plug keeps making that break it.
+I have written a new API that uses phantomjs to create a virtual browser to allow the use of Plug's official API.
+You can get it here: https://github.com/atomjack/plugbotapi

 ## How to use
 Due to a Plug update, the original version of PlugAPI from npm no longer works.
 You will have to use this fork for now.